rtrjl/nso_restconf/README.md

 # nso_restconf
-A wrapper for managing the API of NSO
+A wrapper of requests for managing the RestCONF API of NSO

 # Installation